-Waxing isn't exactly a standard dinner-table topic, so most people looking for a first-time wax tend to get their information on the subject from the internet.
-The problem with that is, when it comes to Hollywood and Brazilian waxes, people often conflate the two.
-This very quickly becomes a problem when, come waxing time, you ask the technician for something you don't actually want.
-Yes, Hollywood and Brazilian waxes both involve the removal of most of the hair "down there," but there are, in fact, differences between the two waxes.
+Let's get one thing straight: There’s no right or wrong way to handle your pubic hair, and what you choose to do (or not to do) is totally personal.
+That said, waxing—a popular form of hair removal—isn't exactly a standard dinner-table topic, so most people looking for some tips re: their first-time wax tend to get their information from the internet.
+The problem with that?
+When it comes to Brazilian and Hollywood waxes, people often conflate the two, and this can very quickly become a problem when, come waxing time, you ask the technician for something you don't actually want.

 True, both Hollywood and Brazilian waxes involve the removal of most of the hair down there, but there is, in fact, a difference between the two.
 We tapped the wisdom of Uni K Wax founder Noemi Grupenmager along with Helene Marie, waxing pro at European Wax Center.

 Ahead, learn the difference between a Hollywood wax and Brazilian wax.

 A Brazilian wax leaves a small strip of hair (triangle-, square-, rectangle-, or oval-shaped) at the front of the pubic area while removing all surrounding hair, including the hair on your backside.
 Your next question may be, how does this differ from a basic bikini wax or a French bikini wax?
 Grupenmager explains: "A bikini wax is where we wax your panty line and across the top, so if you are wearing a bikini, it prevents any hairs from peeking out.
 A French bikini wax is just another word for a Brazilian bikini [wax], but without the buttocks.
 Your waxer will take off most of your pubic hair in the front, leaving a small triangle or rectangular strip."

 What Is a Hollywood Wax?